ippontech/iroco2/docs/deployment/guide.md

 RDS database credentials are currently store within AWS Secrets Manager.
 Rotation is currently disabled.

-The secret variables in the backend are injected using Terraform in the ECS Fargate tasks see [backend.tf](https://github.com/ippontech/iroco2-backend/blob/main/tf/)
+The secret variables in the backend are injected using Terraform in the ECS Fargate tasks.
+See [backend.tf](https://github.com/ippontech/iroco2-backend/blob/main/tf/).

 ### Where your data is stored